aptech/docs/docs/corrmcorrvccorrx.rst

 Remarks
 ------------

-The correlation matrix is the standardized version of the unbiased estimator of the population variance-covariance matrix.
-It is computed using the moment matrix of deviations about the mean divided by the number of observations minus one :math:`N - 1`.
-For the observed correlation/covariance matrix which uses :math:`N` rather than :math:`N - 1`, see :func:`corrms` and :func:`corrxs`.
+The :func:`corrm` and :func:`corrx` computes the population correlation matrix.
+For the sample correlation matrix, use :func:`corrm` or :func:`corrx`.

 Source
 ------------